Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.7.md

 -------

 * We don't enable the templating component by default anymore.
 If you use the templating component or the `@templating` service, run `composer req symfony/templating` and activate it by enabling the `framework.templating` config in your project.
+* Update your database schema after the upgrade to have the latest entity changes applied to your database.

 AdminBundle
 ------------